-UPCOMING REVIT TUTORIALS: INTERMEDIATE MODELLING
+UPCOMING REVIT TUTORIAL: MODELLING CURTAIN WALLS

 In this introduction to Revit we will begin by explaining the overall concept behind the software and how this differs from traditional drafting software such as AutoCAD.
 Next, we will cover the user interface and teach you how to execute fundamental commands such as filtering objects, trim, offset and align.
 Finally, you will learn how to create custom walls, control wall joins and dimension objects.
 By the end of this tutorial you will understand how to use the software and be on your way to designing and documenting buildings with Autodesk Revit.